florenceltf/etched/README.md

 - [ ] currently has a scroll on mobile (ie home)
 - [ ] decrease main copy by 2pt
 - [ ] infinite scroll on home page
-- [ ] If last project, loop to first project when clicking next
+- [ ] make categories editable
 - [ ] Different alt text for side by side images
+- [ ] check all images have alternates
+- [ ] hide mouse when off screen
 - [ ] Should we resize uploaded images?
-- [ ] hide mouse when off screen